miguelangelo78/Veriloc/README.md

 # Veriloc
-Veriloc is a C compiler that converts C code to normal Verilog code.
+Veriloc is a compiler that converts C/C++/Verilog hybrid language to normal Verilog code.

 # How to Build